-- Pick up a stone and let it be a memorial of how God was with you 2018.
+- Pick up a stone and let it be a memorial of how God was with you this past year.
 If you could inscribe a word or an image on that stone that has come from your looking back, what would it be?

 - Spend time with your collage or take a walk and see what word or image draws your attention or seems to speak to you.

 - Hold that word or image.
-What hopes, questions, fears or dreams arise as you as you enter the new year?
+What hopes, questions, fears or dreams arise as you enter the new year?